Thanks for arriving at this page. So, the big question… Who am I and what makes me tick?

 My customers tell me that I am one of the nicest wedding photographers they have met and that I always treat the wedding party with respect and discretion.
 So many other photographers are grumpy with the guests to ’stand in line and pose’ all the time.
 But the way I organise the whole day revolves around the comfort of the wedding guests, principle group and children.
 For me, the best part of the job is showing the Bride and Groom both the iPad preview images at the wedding reception and their finished portfolio.
 Job satisfaction doesn’t come any better than that.

 Camera equipment wise, I am a through and through Canon EOS user as are a lot of Master Wedding Photographers.
 It always seems to be a toss-up between Canon and Nikon for professionals.
 I have used Canon EOS 5’s since I began Keylight Photography, so it was obvious to continue using the brand once I upgraded to digital SLR cameras.
 These days, I use a selection of professional grade EOS SLR’s.
-The best of which is the EOS 5D mkIII and 5DmkII, which are the current top of the crop from any manufacturer.
-In fact, a lot of wedding videographers have ditched their large, 3CCD, Hi-Def camcorders, in favour of replacing with a pair of 5D mkII or mkIII cameras for the sheer quality.
+The best of which are the EMS M50 (2x), EOS 5D mkIII and 5DmkII, DJI Inspire 2 Drone with X5s Camera and OSMO Pocket, which are the current top of the crop from any manufacturer.
+In fact, a lot of wedding videographers have ditched their large, 3CCD, Hi-Def camcorders, in favour of replacing with a pair of EOS M50 cameras for the sheer quality.

 Whilst the majority of my customers require Wedding Photography in Birmingham and the West Midlands, I offer my services across the whole of the UK, particularly offering low cost Wedding Photography in London, Bristol, Gloucester, Wales and North England.
 My centralised location (next to the M42 J10) means that I can cover any location and keep my travel costs at a minimum.
 Local areas such as Nuneaton, Leicester are very popular for me.
 I am a very popular Wedding Photographer in Birmingham and Tamworth, which are both very local to me.